Cammy: Character design

 In Street Fighter IV, in addition to the Delta Red attire, her default, Cammy has an alternate appearance which is reminiscent of the Shadaloo version.
 This consists of her wearing a blue zipped-up fleece thong leotard with matching knee-high boots with woolen trim, a Delta Red garrison cap, midnight-blue gloves and arm braces, and blue camouflage on her legs.
 In the consecutive Super Street Fighter IV, she gains an additional alternate costume based on M. Bison's, mostly by its red color and the similarly shaped hat and accessories.
 However, she still wears a thong leotard and camouflage paint on her legs.
 Her fourth alternative costume in the game has her in a catgirl-like costume, with metal gauntlets and leg coverings.
 In Street Fighter X Tekken, Cammy gains an additional two alternate costumes: one is based on King from Tekken, and the second is an all-original design inspired by a punk rock type of look, with her sporting a huge red bow, a black vest with a pink top, a red skirt with leather straps and black leather knee-high boots; she also got a leopard motif costume in an update.
-In Street Fighter V, Cammy has various different alternate outfits, from combat swimsuit to schoolgirl uniform, along with another catgirl, as well as crossover costumes inspired by Haunting Ground and Resident Evil.
-One of her poses in that game has been globally censored due to the West's new sensibilities, disappointing and upsetting fans.
-In Street Fighter 6, in addition to being older, Cammy now has an entirely new outfit, consisting of a bob haircut with her classic front hair bangs, a turquoise blue leather jacket with belt straps, a black crop top with white trim, black leggings with a white linear design, red combat boots with black socks, and her classic arm gauntlets with slight modifications to them.
+In Street Fighter V, Cammy has various different alternate outfits, from a combat swimsuit to a schoolgirl uniform, along with another catgirl outfit, One of her poses in that game has been globally censored due to the West's new sensibilities, disappointing and upsetting fans.
+In Street Fighter 6, in addition to being older, Cammy now has an entirely new outfit, consisting of a bob haircut with her classic front hair bangs, a turquoise blue leather jacket with belt straps and a union jack, a black crop top with white trim, black leggings with a white linear design, red combat boots with black socks, and her classic arm gauntlets with slight modifications to them.

 Cammy has a strong personality.
 She has a tough attitude, where one wrong word to her could mean a snapped neck, and is fearless in battle.
 She refuses to go down without a fight, using her extensive skills and abilities to her advantage.
 She is a driven and determined young woman; with a strong sense to help others in need.
 She wants to see herself as a protector of others as noted in her Street Fighter V story where she is seen taking care of Juni and looking out for her as she recovers from being a brainwashed Doll.
 Cammy is gentle, respectful, and kindhearted, but she can also be very irritable and dismissive, and can be very harsh on herself when she makes mistakes.
 One of Cammy's most notable characteristics is her love for cats.